omeasraf/SFIcons/README.md

 # SFIcons

-A collection of all the SF Symbols into a easy to use package
+A collection of all the SF Symbols into an easy to use package You will no longer have to guess the icon name, now you have the power of autocomplete at your hand.

 ### Notice
 >> 95% of the icons has been added, couple still needs to be fixed